 Yes, Columbus is crazy about our Buckeyes.
 Whether you're coming to cheer them on or to root for your visiting team, you're going to have a great time.
 If this is your first visit, we've got some tips to make sure you have the very best Columbus weekend!

 Friday: We recommend you arrive in Columbus at least a day before the big game to get your bearings.
 Find a hotel near campus or downtown.
 We hope you're here early enough for a great dinner out.
-Here are our recommendations for the 10 dishes you have to try in Columbus.
+We highly suggest dining local!
 Or try a food truck!
-Here are our picks for food truck meals you can't pass up.

 Saturday: This is game day - the focus is on football and tailgating.
 The tailgating lots open at 5 a.m. on game days, and are first-come, first-served.
 There's no specific visiting team area within the lots - so park anywhere and set up shop.
-If you're not the cooking type, pick up some food and drinks from one of these great markets near campus.
+If you're not the cooking type, pick up some food and drinks from one of the many campus-area eateries near the stadium.
 If you're here for a noon game, you may want to arrive around that time.
-If you're here for a 3:30 p.m. or night game, you've got a little time to get breakfast before camping out - check out these great choices.
+If you're here for a 3:30 p.m. or night game, you've got a little time to get breakfast before camping out.
 The tailgate area has lots of family-friendly activities, generally along Lane Avenue, in addition to the traditional partying.
 Here are some more tips about game days from Ohio State.

 Sunday: We hope you'll stay an extra day and really enjoy your time in Columbus.
-Fall is a perfect time to visit the Columbus Zoo and Aquarium, repeatedly named the nation's best zoo.
+Fall is a perfect time to visit the Columbus Zoo and Aquarium, repeatedly named one of the nation's best zoos.
 Or check out one of Columbus' signature neighborhoods - the Short North Arts District or historic German Village.
-We've got day-trip ideas for the Short North and German Village here.